MicrosoftDocs/cpp-docs/docs/standard-library/future-functions.md

 **Microsoft specific**

-When the passed function is executed asynchronously, it's executes on the Windows Thread Pool.
+When the passed function is executed asynchronously, it executes on the Windows Thread Pool.
 For more information, see [Thread Pools](/windows/win32/procthread/thread-pools).
 The number of concurrent threads is limited to the thread pool default, which is 500 threads.

 Before Windows 11 and Windows Server 2022, applications were limited by default to a single processor group which has 64 logical processors.
 This limited the number of concurrently executing threads to 64.
 For more information, see [Processor Groups](/windows/win32/procthread/processor-groups).